zype/zype.github.io/_posts/2014-11-25-create-roku-app-on-zype.md

 **Step 4**

-Once you create your Roku App, you will need to publish the App on the Zype Platform by clicking on the Publish App button.
+Once you create your Roku App, you will need to publish the App on the Zype Platform by clicking on the Publish App button so that your App's API goes live.
 Then, you can use our API, Roku SDK, or reach out to Zype to help you build and publish the App on the Roku Channel Store!